soar004/map-application-blueprint/README.md

 # Blueprint to manually setup a map application for deployment

 This is a blueprint/guide to setup a map application, both for myself and for my fellow classmates.
-Feel free to clone this repo if you want. i reccomend going through the steps in a new repo and then saving that for later, to be cloned.
+Feel free to clone this repo if you want.
+I reccomend going through the steps in a new repo and then saving that for later, to be cloned.
+This way you actually learn how to set up your map application which is very important for this course.

 ***As of right now on 28/2/24, this does not work and is a work in progress.
 So be aware that this needs some love to be optimised still.***

+Feel free to send me a message or leave a comment for feedback/improvements or just questions if something is unclear or not working properly :)

-Take note that I am mainly an OSX user and I use the terminal for most things.
+Take note that I am mainly an OSX user and that I use the terminal for most things.
 Here are some useful commands if you need them:

 <details>
     <summary>Useful bash commands</summary>